saoud/SongTracker.Solution/README.md

 ##### View In Browser

-- To view in browser, navigate to TODO folder in the command line
+- To view in browser, navigate to SongTracker folder in the command line
 - Use the command `dotnet run` to execute the compiled code and start a localhost
 - In browser navigate to http://localhost:5000

 ## Known Bugs

-TODO
+SongTracker

 ## Support and Contact Details